HOW DOES THE ARCHITECTURE PROGRAM AT UT AUSTIN COMPARE WITH OTHER SCHOOLS?

-*Note: Students admitted to the Bachelor of Architecture/Bachelor of Science in Architectural Engineering will complete degree requirements through the School of Architecture (Bachelor of Architecture) and the Cockrell School of Engineering (Bachelor of Science in Architectural Engineering).
+*Note: Students admitted to the Bachelor of Architecture + Bachelor of Science in Architectural Engineering dual degree program will complete degree requirements through the School of Architecture for the Bachelor of Architecture degree and the Cockrell School of Engineering for the Bachelor of Science in Architectural Engineering degree.
 Applicants are strongly encouraged to also familiarize themselves with the Cockrell School of Engineering.

 WHAT IS IT LIKE TO MAJOR IN ARCHITECTURE OR INTERIOR DESIGN?

 Visit the following external sites for thorough descriptions.

 - Archiculture: a documentary film that explores the architectural studio